Bulldog noses in Norway

 The last NSB Di3 unit went out of NSB train service on 6 January 2001.
 Since then the locomotives (in NSB red livery if no other livery has been mentioned) can be found:

 • the 602 is owned by the Norwegian Railroad Museum (JBM, Norsk Jernbanemuseum) in Hamar.
 Is has the classical green/yellow stripe NSB livery and is under custody of the GM Gruppen Norge.
-It is in operating condition.
-Since 1993 GM Gruppen Norge also owns ex-DSB MX 1040 in red/black DSB livery which stands in Hamar (N) and ex-DSB MY 1104 which stands in Eidsvoll (N) in an inoperable condition which was painted in a classic brown livery in 2003.
-The GM Gruppen Norge has plans to get rid of ex-DSB MX 1040 by exchanging it for Di3.605 owned by Tågab in Sweden.
+It is in operating condition. ex-DSB MY 1104 which was owned by GM Gruppen Norge and which stood for years in Eidsvoll (N) has arrived back in Denmark on 24 October 2007.
+It is now residing in Struer Museum painted in a classic brown NSB livery.
+The GM Gruppen plans to acquire Di3.605 which is now owned by Tågab in Sweden.
 The plan is to offer Di 3.605 to the Norwegian Railroad Museum (JBM) later on, in exchange for Di3.602;

-• the 610 temporarily stands in the museum hall in Trondheim for restauration and wears the NSB classical brown livery (the loco is owned by GM Gruppen Norge);
+• the 610 temporarily stands at Marienborg yard near Trondheim for restauration and still wears the NSB classical brown livery (the loco is owned by GM Gruppen Norge);

 • the 616 is owned by the Norwegian Railroad Museum (JBM) in Hamar.
 It is under custody of the GM Gruppen Norge and wears the NSB classical red livery.
 The locomotive normally stands as museum loco in Oslo West depot.
 It hauled some excursion trains during Summer 2002 between Andalsnes and Björli and is in operating condition;